toddmccready/bayinx/README.md

 # TODO
 - Learn more MCMC and figure out a way to abstract over a `Parameter` type(and then offer a MH proposal step and a variational for that parameter).
 - Implement those `Parameter` types and make them like `Continuous`, `Integer`, `Tree`(for BART), etc.
+- Modify the `__new__` method for `Model` so that parameters are automatically generated with param_field annotated dimensions.
+- Once that is all done, make all attributes properties(with getters/maybe setters) to more easily grab the underlying variable.
 - For variational methods offer a way for users to have custom stopping conditions(perhaps stop if a single parameter has converged, etc).
 - Learn how to combine MCMC for models of multiple `Parameter` types.
 - Find some way to discern between models with all floating-point parameters and weirder models with integer parameters.
 Useful for restricting variational methods like `MeanField` to `Model`s that only have floating-point parameters.